rustls/rustls-ffi/README.md

 When an output parameter is a pointer to a pointer (e.g.
 `rustls_connection **conn_out`, the function will set its argument to point to an appropriate object on success.
-The caller is considered to take ownership of that object and be responsible for the requirements above: preventing concurrent mutation, and freeing it exactly once.
+The caller is considered to take ownership of that object and must be responsible for the requirements above: preventing concurrent mutation, and freeing it exactly once.

 For a method, the first parameter will always be a pointer to the struct being